learnk8s/learnk8s.io/src/gatekeeper/content.md

 ...
 ```
 A ConstraintTemplate isn’t something you can use to validate deployments, though.
-It’s just a definition of a policy that can only be enforced by creating a Constraint.
-You may use the same ConstraintTemplate but define multiple constraints to enforce policies for different workloads, for example.
+It's just a definition of a policy that can only be enforced by creating a Constraint.
+You may use the same ConstraintTemplate but define multiple constraints to enforce
+policies for different workloads, for example.

 ### Creating a constraint